Are we supposed to put up with Congress sneaking

 Referring to Congress and the president together as "the political branches" can confuse their distinct roles.
 The Constitution separates them into Articles I & II.

 The president isn't part of Congress and may not do what we delegate to Congress.

 Laws and executive orders are not the same.

-In 1946, in the Administrative Procedure Act, Congress redelegated their legislative power to the President if it took the form of an executive act making executive policy.
+In 1946, in the Administrative Procedure Act, Congress redelegated their legislative power to executive acts making executive policy.
 Then they insisted that discussing such an executive act was really discussing this law, at a degree of separation.
 How did this happen?

 Caselaw drift - a series of decisions that increasingly deviate from the Constitution.
 The opinion in the very first decision on redelegation, Wayman v Southard, 23 US 1 (1825), admits that convenience affects the ruling.
 (That error continues in Field v Clark, 143 US 649 (1892), JWHampton Jr & Co v United States, 276 US 394 (1928), Mistretta v United States, 488 US 361 (1989).)
 The famous concurring opinion in Youngstown Sheet and Tube Co. et al v Sawyer states flatly that necessity requires extraconstitutional powers.